- 29 states plus Washington, D.C., have a higher minimum wage than the federal minimum.

 One such company is Coastal Credit Union, which is organized as a cooperative and headquartered in Raleigh, North Carolina.

-"It's not just socially responsible, it makes good business sense.
-In our experience, increasing the minimum wage has been well worth it.
+"It's not just socially responsible; it makes good business sense," Mecca said.
+"In our experience, increasing the minimum wage has been well worth it.
 We're enjoying high levels of engagement, which helps with member satisfaction, productivity and our overall financial results."

 Benefiting from higher minimum wages by planning ahead

 No one wants expenses to go up, but business owners understand the value of making investments in important assets.
 A small business has no greater asset than the people in its employ, so their wages should be viewed as an investment.
 Moreover, in states and cities where minimum wage increases are legislated, increasing compensation is a compliance issue.
 Luckily, paying higher wages doesn't have to be a negative; in fact, it can be a positive.

 However, small businesses must plan to absorb the costs of minimum wage increases if they are to realize the benefits of increased employee recruitment, retention and morale.
 Cutting extraneous costs, raising prices and optimizing your business hours are essential when facing a rising minimum wage.